jakebell36/Analyzing-Pitching-Kinematics-with-Openpose/README.md

 ## Overview:
 Hi!
-This document is a brief overview of what I have learned/coded/attempted over the course of my Summer Research.
+This document is a brief overview of what my program accomplishes, how it works, how to replicate it, and potential future improvements.

-To summarize, by using OpenPose, an open-source software package, as well as some of my own python code, I have been able to analyze video of pitchers and gain some significant insights.

 In this github repo, I have included this guide, my .ipynb program, and a few documents on how to replicate my work.

+## Project Summary:

+By using OpenPose, an open-source Computer Vision application, as well as some of my own python code, I have been able to get important information on a pitcher's throwing motion by analyzing video data of the pitcher.

+From this analysis, I can get frame-by-frame data on the position, velocity, acceleration, and throwing arm joint angles of the pitcher.